Erreur32/nginx-proxy-manager-Bash-API/README.md

    --backup-host id                     Backup a single host configuration and its certificate (if exists)

  🔧 Miscellaneous:
-#   --check-token                         Check if the current token is valid
-#   --create-user user pass email         Create a user with a username, password and email
-#   --delete-user username                Delete a user by username
-#   --host-delete id                      Delete a proxy host by ID
-#   --host-show id                        Show full details for a specific host by ID
-#   --show-default                        Show default settings for creating hosts
-#   --host-list                           List the names of all proxy hosts
-#   --host-list-full                      List all proxy hosts with full details
-#   --host-list-users                     List all users
-#   --host-search hostname                Search for a proxy host by domain name
-#   --host-enable id                      Enable a proxy host by ID
-#   --host-disable id                     Disable a proxy host by ID
-#   --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host
-#   --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host
-#   --list-ssl-certificates               List All SSL certificates availables (JSON)
-#   --generate-cert domain email          Generate certificate for the given domain and email
-#   --delete-cert domain                  Delete   certificate for the given domain
-#   --list-access                         List all available access lists (ID and name)
-#   --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID
+   --check-token                         Check if the current token is valid --create-user user pass email         Create a user with a username, password and email --delete-user username                Delete a user by username --host-delete id                      Delete a proxy host by ID --host-show id                        Show full details for a specific host by ID --show-default                        Show default settings for creating hosts --host-list                           List the names of all proxy hosts --host-list-full                      List all proxy hosts with full details --list-users                          List all users

+   --host-search hostname                Search for a proxy host by domain name --host-enable id                      Enable a proxy host by ID --host-disable id                     Disable a proxy host by ID --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-certificates               List All SSL certificates availables (JSON) --generate-cert domain email          Generate certificate for the given domain and email --delete-cert domain                  Delete   certificate for the given domain --list-access                         List all available access lists (ID and name) --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID
-#   --host-acl-disable id                 Disable ACL for a proxy host by ID
-#   --update-host id field=value          Modify any field on existing entry host
-#   --help                                Display this help
+   --host-acl-disable id                 Disable ACL for a proxy host by ID --update-host id field=value          Modify any field on existing entry host --help                                Display this help

 ```